What is family planning?

-Sterilization is one of the few birth control methods available to men.
-It is meant to be permanent.
+Sterilization is one of the few birth control methods available to men and is meant to be permanent.
 There are several types of methods used:

 - Incision method: Usually, a local anesthetic is injected into the pelvic area.
 Then, the doctor makes a small cut on each side of the scrotum to reach each vas deferens — the tubes that carry sperm.
-Each vas deferens is blocked.
-In most procedures, a small section of each vas deferens is removed.
-The ends may be tied off or blocked with surgical clips.
-Or, they may be closed using an instrument with an electrical current.
+Each vas deferens is blocked and in most procedures, a small section of each vas deferens is removed.
+The ends may be tied off or blocked with surgical clips or they may be closed using an instrument with an electrical current.

-Recovery is very quick.
-Most men lose little or no time from work.
-A few need a day or two to rest.
+Recovery is very quick and most men lose little or no time from work, though a few need a day or two to rest.
 You will have to avoid strenuous work or exercise for about a week.
 For most men, sexual activity can begin again within one week of the surgery.
 But remember, after the procedure, it takes about three months to clear all sperm out of your system.
-Use another form of birth control for vaginal intercourse until a semen analysis shows there re no sperm in your seminal fluid.
+Use another form of birth control for vaginal intercourse until a semen analysis shows there are no sperm in your seminal fluid.

 Mammograms are not covered by publicly funded family planning centers.

 The goal of breast cancer screenings, such as breast self-exams or mammograms, is to help find breast cancer in its earliest, most treatable stage.
 A screening mammogram is an x-ray exam of the breast on a woman who has no symptoms.
 A mammogram uses low-dose X-rays to examine the breast.
-The U.S. Preventive Services Task Force recommends screening mammograms every 1-2 years for women aged 50 and older.
-The American Caner Society recommends screening mammograms every year for women aged 40 and older.
+The U.S. Preventive Services Task Force recommends screening mammograms every 1-2 years for women aged 50 and older and every year for women aged 40 and older.
 There is no fixed age at which women should stop getting mammograms.
 Mammograms for older women should be based on the woman’s health and whether or not she has other serious illnesses.
 Age alone should not be the reason to stop having regular mammograms.
 As long as a woman is in good health and would be a candidate for treatment if she developed breast cancer, she should continue to have screening mammograms.

-When you go for a mammogram, you will be asked to undress from the waist up.
-A cover-up or wrap will be provided for you.
+When you go for a mammogram, you will be asked to undress from the waist up and a cover-up or wrap will be provided for you.
 When you have your mammogram, a technician (most are women) will compress or squeeze your breast between 2 plates attached to the mammogram machine — a plastic plate (on top) and an x-ray plate (on the bottom).
-The technician compresses your breast to keep it from moving, and to make it thinner.
-These measures reduce the x-ray exposure, reduce blurring, and make the image sharper.
+The technician compresses your breast to keep it from moving and to make it thinner.
+These measures reduce x-ray exposure and blurring, and make the image sharper.
 Although the compression can be uncomfortable and even painful for a few women, it only lasts for a few seconds and is needed to produce a good mammogram image.
-Because deodorant, talcum powder or lotion may show up on the X-ray as calcium spots, women are told not to use them on the day of their exam.
+Because deodorant, talcum powder, or lotion may show up on the x-ray as calcium spots, women are told not to use them on the day of their exam.
 The entire procedure for a mammogram takes about 20 minutes.